Asia Today: Australia outbreak grows, spreads to New Zealand

 Asia Today: Australia outbreak grows, spreads to New ZealandNew

-SYDNEY (AP) — Australia’s most populous state has reported a record 633 new coronavirus infections as concerns grew about the delta variant’s spread beyond Sydney.
-The previous record in New South Wales was 466 on Saturday.
+SYDNEY (AP) — Australia’s most populous state has reported a record 633 new infections as concerns grew about the delta variant’s spread beyond Sydney.
 The state’s chief health officer said: “I can’t express enough my level of concern at these rising numbers of cases.”
-Infections were also reported in towns in the west, north and central regions of the state in recent days.
+Infections were reported in towns in the west, north and central regions of the state in recent days.
+Sydney has been in lockdown since June 26 and the entire state since Saturday.
 New Zealand confirmed its first outbreak in six months was tied to the Sydney outbreak.
-Its cluster has grown to seven and Prime Minister Jacinda Ardern said more are expected, especially after infected people visited a church, a school, a casino and a hospital.
+Its cluster has grown to seven and more cases are expected, especially after infected people visited a church, a school, a casino and a hospital.